-Scenario 1: Federal agents are walking in the school parking lot and approaching a student
+- Scenario 1: ICE is walking around the area outside reception of a school that does not require the public to be buzzed in and approach a student and their family

-- Public or private? - Warrantless arrest?

-Scenario 1:

 - Public or private?

+- Warrantless arrest?

-This would generally be considered public, unless a sign states otherwise - Can the agent make a warrantless arrest?
+- Scenario 1: - Public or private?
+This would generally be considered public, unless a sign states otherwise - Can ICE make a warrantless arrest?
 Unless a sign is posted, yes

-Scenario 2: Immigration officers are waiting outside a dormitory and asking to enter one of the students' rooms.
+- Scenario 2: ICE is waiting on the sidewalk outside the school and stops a student as they walk out of the school

-- Public or private? - Warrantless arrest?

-Scenario 2:

 - Public or private?

+- Warrantless arrest?

+- Scenario 2:

+- Public or private?
+Public

-Private - Can ICE make a warrantless arrest?
-No
+- Can ICE make a warrantless arrest?
+Yes